 I first saw her across a sea of tulips, orange and yellow, perfect companions to her crimson hair.
 Her face smelled of perfume and the ocean, and the smell carried down to her neck…

-My father had said, “Simon, you must find a mate.
-You must carry the line.”
+My father had said, ‘Simon, you must find a mate.
+You must carry the line.’
 The matters of the heart never captivated my interest.
 The rush of the hunt, and the art of death; those were the thrills for me.
-And yet, as I lay on the cold hospital floor, locked inside that dark room behind our hastily constructed barricade, my thoughts swooned to the overflowing life of her face, and the exquisite beauty of her neck.
+And yet, as I lay on the cold hospital floor, trapped behind our hastily constructed barricade, my thoughts swooned to the overflowing life in her face, and the exquisite beauty of her neck.

 The halogen flickered on and off.
 Something clawed behind the bathroom door.
-The din of nail on brushed metal penetrated my ears far more deeply than my human body remembered.
-I rose to my feet and turned to the stretcher.
-The labored rise and fall of her breast underneath the soaked, red velvet nightshirt – she still breathed.
+The din of nail on brushed metal penetrated my ears deeper than my human body remembered.
+I rose to my feet, turned to the stretcher and watched: Labored breath, faint but there, underneath the soaked, red velvet nightshirt.

 I crossed the room, limping, but careful not to trip over the bodies festering on the once white and sterile floor.
 The stench of rotten blood overpowered my nostrils.
 I exhaled full of concern, balled my trembling hands into fists and kneeled next to her.

-“Victoria…” the whisper of her name escaped my lips in a far more melancholic tone than intended.
+“Victoria…” the whisper escaped my lips in a far more melancholic tone than intended.
 She lifted her powerful gaze, hidden behind hazel, glistening eyes; trying, but failing, to draw a smile on her gaunt face.

 “P-promise me… luz de mis ojos,” she said in her country’s native tongue.
 More sweat trickled down her forehead.
 “Promise me you’ll live… both of you.”
 Her voice still carried the same sweet timbre I remembered from the night of our first union.
 I pressed a hand to my neck, trying to contain the red liquid.
 The wretched parasite’s heat had begun its course.